luvmulligan/app-paren-maren/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Deployment (Docker + GitHub Actions)

+This repo includes CI templates to build and publish the server as a Docker image and to deploy the client to GitHub Pages.

+What was added
+- `server/Dockerfile` — container image for the Node.js server
+- `.github/workflows/server-ci.yml` — builds/pushes server image to GitHub Container Registry (GHCR)
+- `.github/workflows/client-deploy.yml` — builds the Angular client and publishes to GitHub Pages

+Notes & next steps
+- GHCR (GitHub Container Registry) can accept pushes from Actions.
+If your account needs a PAT with package:write access, add it to repository secrets (see workflow comments).
+Using `GITHUB_TOKEN` may be sufficient in many orgs.
+- The server image is pushed to `ghcr.io/<owner>/paren-maren-server:latest` and `:<sha>`.
+- The client is published to `gh-pages` via `peaceiris/actions-gh-pages` from `dist/paren-maren`.

+Deployment targets
+- If you want a fully managed server with WebSocket support (recommended for a quick start), consider Render, Fly.io, or Railway and use the built Docker image or deploy directly from the repository.
+- For production-level auto-scaling consider: Cloud Run, ECS/Fargate, or a managed Kubernetes cluster; remember to use a message broker / Redis if you scale to multiple instances.

+If you want, I can:
+- Add a workflow to automatically deploy the built server image to a platform such as Google Cloud Run (requires linking secrets), or
+- Add a Dockerfile and GH Actions step to build/publish a client Docker image (for platforms that serve static content via containers).